• Skip to primary navigation

 The company is working rapidly to make the AI integration more robust as they recently released the integration in Windows 10, and 11 search as well as some Microsoft-powered apps.
 However, it’s important to note that Google’s Bard is still missing from the picture, especially after the failure which ended up giving company a huge loss.

-Filed Under: AI News Tagged With: Bing, Bing Chat, Microsoft, Microsoft Bing
+Filed Under: Artificial Intelligence Tagged With: Bing, Bing Chat, Microsoft, Microsoft Bing, news

 Related Stories